Marcos-Fernando/AnnoTEP/README.md

 ---
 ### Running AnnoTEP CLI in Alternative Ways
 AnnoTEP CLI can also be executed using an alternative method.
-Follow the steps below to set up and run the CLI.
+Follow the steps below to set up and run the CLI. <br>

 **Step 1.
 Set Up the Virtual Environment:** After installing the required libraries and the conda environment, navigate to the ``bash-interface`` directory within the AnnoTEP folder.
 Create a Python virtual environment and install the necessary libraries:
 ```sh
 python -m venv .bashinterface